nbou/dgs_offline_inference/README.md

+## DGS Offline Inference
-## Code to run Deployment inference on data collected by ReefScan/ASV
+Code to run Deployment inference on data collected by ReefScan/ASV

 ---